jknotbohm/Cell-Traction-Stress/README.md

 https://notbohm.ep.wisc.edu

 This document explains the Notbohm Research Group's procedures for analyzing cell tractions and monolayer stresses.

+There exist numerous other packages to compute tractions on Github and other online sources.
+Advantages of this software are that the scripts are minimal and relatively modular--they can be combined with other analyses or easily improved.
+As a result of the minimalist format, users will benefit from having some experience with Matlab or  another coding language.

 Relevant publications to read:

 - Dembo, M. and Wang, Y. L. Stresses at the cell-to-substrate interface during locomotion of fibroblasts.
 Biophys J, 76(4):2307–2316, 1999.